kimono76/docker/commands.md

 used to run an already-created container and "attach" to the terminal, so It watches for the output from the container and shows It in the terminal

+used to remove all the local stopped containers and their cache

 ```sh
 docker version
 docker run hello-world